Ind-E/ImportVanillaSaves/README.md

 Available on the steam workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=3747503308

-No new releases will be made since the workshop is now live - if you really want the artifacts then compile it yourself
+No new releases will be made after the workshop update